EENI Global Business School.

 Masters: International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Doctorate: American Business, World Trade.
+Doctorate: World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English Study Master Doctorate in International Business in Spanish MERCOSUR Perú Masters Foreign Trade in Portuguese MERCOSUL Peru Study, Course Master Doctorate in International Business in French MERCOSUR.
+Languages: Masters, Doctorate, International Business, English Study Master Doctorate in International Business in Spanish MERCOSUR Perú Masters Foreign Trade in Portuguese MERCOSUL Peru Study Doctorate in International Business in French MERCOSUR.

-Online Education (Courses, Masters, Doctorate): Trade and Business in Central America
+Foreign Trade and Business in South America

 The MERCOSUR (Argentina, Brazil, Paraguay, Uruguay) and Peru begin negotiations towards a Free Trade Agreement within the framework agreement between the Andean Community and the MERCOSUR.